 - JU:MP (which stands for Join Us: Move, Play) is a programme funded by the National Lottery through Sport England and is led by Active Bradford, and aims to increase the physical activity levels of children, aged 5-14.
 You can find out more in this video.

-- At the moment, the government has asked people to stay inside their homes and gardens as much as they can to stop the spread of the coronavirus.
-We are developing a programme called JU:MP@Home to help children and families to be physically active inside their home or garden - you should have received a JU:MP@Home activity calendar in the post and may have seen something online about this.
+- We are developing a programme called JU:MP@Home to help children and families to be physically active inside their home or garden - you should have received a JU:MP@Home activity calendar in the post and may have seen something online about this.

 - By taking part your family will be part of the first programme of its kind, and your feedback will help us understand what we need to do to make JU:MP@Home better for you and other families in the area you live in.